decred/dcrwallet/rpc/documentation/api.md

 **Stability:** Unstable: There needs to be a way to recover all keys and transactions of a wallet being recovered by its seed.
 It is unclear whether it should be part of this method or a `WalletService` method.

 ___

+#### `CreateWatchingOnlyWallet`

+The `CreateWatchingOnlyWallet` method is used to create a watching only wallet.
+After creating a wallet, the `WalletService` service begins running.

+**Request:** `CreateWatchingOnlyWalletRequest`

+- `string extended_public_key`: The extended public key of the wallet.

+- `bytes public_passphrase`: The passphrase used for the outer wallet encryption.
+This passphrase protects data that is made public on the blockchain.
+If this passphrase has zero length, an insecure default is used instead.

+**Response:** `CreateWatchingOnlyWalletReponse`

+**Expected errors:**

+- `FailedPrecondition`: The wallet is currently open.

+- `AlreadyExists`: A file already exists at the wallet database file path.

+___